Tank Testing Technical Group

 2. Propulsor

-In order to drive the hull, a propulsion device (propulsor), which is the tire of a car, is required, and a well-known one is a screw propeller (usually called a propeller.
+To drive the hull, a propulsion device (propulsor), which is the tire of a car, is required, and a well-known one is a screw propeller (usually called a propeller.
 In addition to the propeller, outer ring propeller, sail, etc. are also propulsor.).

-In addition to the usual type propellers that are often seen, there are various types of propellers: variable pitch propellers, duct propellers, contra-rotating propellers, and potted propellers being currently talked about.
+In addition to the usual type of propellers that are often seen, there are various types of propellers: variable pitch propellers, duct propellers, contra-rotating propellers, and potted propellers currently talked about.
 They are chosen considering their respective advantages and characteristics.

 3. Cavitation